joemecha/joemecha/README.md

 ### Thanks for stopping by!

-I'm a developer specializing in back end engineering.
+My name is Joe Mecha and I use he/him pronouns.
+I'm a developer specializing in back-end engineering with a keen interest in green tech and environmental organizations.
 I have a background in foreign languages and previously lived in Japan for 8 years.

-When I'm not coding I'm usually scrambling over a mountain ridge 🏔, going on a 'deer safari' with my dog 🐶, or playing a round of disc golf 🥏.
+When I'm not coding, I'm often scrambling over a mountain ridge 🏔, going on a 'deer safari' with my dog 🐶, or playing a round of disc golf 🥏

 ### Ways to connect: